Difference between AWT vs Swing

-Overview of Swing: Swing is built on AWT, it is part of Java Foundation Classes.
-Swing is based on Java completely that’s why its platform is independent.
-It is used to create more effective GUI than AWT.
+Overview of Swing: Swing is built on AWT; it is part of Java Foundation Classes.
+Swing is based on Java completely; that’s why its platform is independent.
+It is used to create a more effective GUI than AWT.

 Features of Swing:

 - Provides a rich set of higher-level components like a tree, tabbed panes, list boxes, etc.